Domestic Pets of Madame de Pompadour: The Pet Culture of Versailles

 The adorable Bichon Frise dogs captured the hearts of several French kings

-Charming, fluffy little Bichon Frises are well-known for their upbeat dispositions and hypoallergenic fur.
-Bichon Frise dogs are petite and strong, with a rounded skull, expressive eyes, and a plumed tail that curls over their back.
-Their coats are normally white, but they may have cream, apricot, or gray spots.
-Bichon Frises are friendly, playful, and gregarious.
+Bichon Frise dogs are small yet sturdy, with a rounded skull, lively eyes, and a bushy tail that arches over their back.
+Their usual color is white, although they could also have cream, apricot, or gray markings.

 Papilons